gcoulby/MOS6502/README.md

 ## Current Features

-### CPU 💠*partial support*
+### CPU ✅

 The main focus of this project is the CPU instructions.
-I am currently working through the instruction sets and refactoring while I go (as many of the instructions share functionality).
+All of the CPU instructions are now emulated.

 ### Interactive Memory Monitor ✅